Policing, Law Enforcement and Security MSc

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If, during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.

-The course has been designed to address the myriad contemporary challenges faced by Policing, Law Enforcement and Security industries, with particular focus being placed on those students who are working in or aspire to leadership roles within professional law enforcement and security organisations.
+The course has been designed to address the myriad contemporary challenges faced by policing, law enforcement and security industries, with a particular focus on individuals who are working in, or aspire to, leadership roles within professional law enforcement and security organisations.

-Unique aspects of this course include level of pastoral support offered to students; the small group sizes; and the range of students on the course, including progressing students, international students and professionals who are undertaking the MSc course.
-You will be given the opportunity to join undergraduate students on days where they are using the Immersive Learning Suite and the Crime Scene House, for simulated role-plays.
+Unique aspects of this course include: the level of pastoral support offered to students; the small group sizes; and the range of students on the course, including progressing students, international students and professionals.
+You will be given the opportunity to join undergraduate students on days when they are using the Immersive Learning Suite and the Crime Scene House for simulated role-plays.

 There is a wide range of assessments designed to help you consolidate your learning and develop key skills, so you will be equipped for a variety of careers.
-Assessments include coursework, research portfolio, presentations, and a research dissertation.
-The use of authentic assessments including the Risk Management Plan and Professional Discussion; Multi-Agency Plan/Strategy and an Intelligence Plan.
+Assessments include coursework, research portfolio, presentations and a research dissertation.
+The use of authentic assessments include the risk management plan and professional discussion, multi-agency plan/strategy and an intelligence plan.
 All modules are supported by a suite of detailed online learning activities and guidance, including lessons, readings and tasks to supplement knowledge.
-All resources are included, including digital access to core texts through Library Services and subscriptions to online databases.
+All resources are included, including digital access to core texts through our libraries, and subscriptions to online databases.

 The structure of this course is purposely focused to include content on the real-world professional context.
 The curriculum will enable you to attain transferable skills that you can use in your future employment.
 The available modules are considered to be fundamentally important 21st-century baselines for all professional organisations and provide the underpinning knowledge expected of practitioners, supervisors and leaders in multi-layered hierarchical disciplined organisations in wider Law Enforcement and Security.